-Colombian Excelso Rainforest Alliance (RFA)
+Colombian Excelso Rain Forest Alliance

 About Colombian Coffee

 Our Colombian Excelso coffee beans come from the Huila department, in southern Colombia.
 Huila has volcanic soils, high altitude farms (around 1650 masl), lots of rainfall and large forests to provide shade.
-As a result top quality coffee grows there.
+This means top quality coffee grows there.
 This particular Colombian Excelso coffee comes from a group of small plantations.
 Each has an average area of only 2 hectares.
-The farmers still use traditional methods to produce their world renowned coffees..
+The farmers still use traditional methods to produce their world renowned coffees.
 For example, they use manual hand-cranked de-pulping machines to remove the cherries from the beans.
 The farmers use raised beds for drying the beans.
 As a result this allows good air circulation around the coffee.
 Naturally, all the farms are certified by the Rainforest Alliance organisation.